Centers of Gravity Calculator

 • Check constraint "Predefined warehouses"

-to activate and include predefined warehouses in the solution, via section Parameters & constraints - subsection Constraints.
+to activate and include predefined warehouses in the solution, in section Parameters & constraints - Constraints.

 • Warehouse_ID - free format, for example "Birmingham" - is used in the Customers and Suppliers table to assign customers or suppliers to this warehouse (instead of having the software assign customers and suppliers).